tomondre/data-security-assignment02/README.md

    * ~~Generate JWT token on login and return it~~
    * ~~In client use the jwt token for each request.
 Store the session/jwt in Java object~~
    * ~~Throw LoggedOutException from server in case the jwt is expired.~~
-* Add neccessary design roles for the server
+* Add necessary design roles for the server
 * Implement Access Control list and define necessary roles for each person based on the assginemnt
+* Salting password
 * ...
 * ?Implementation of secure communication